Burning Mouth and Our Hormonal Changes

-I suffer with a burning mouth along with a metallic taste in my mouth.
-Being dehydrated makes my burning mouth much worse!
+I suffer with a burning sensation along with a metallic taste in my mouth.
+Being dehydrated makes my mouth much worse!
 As a consequence I can feel self conscious when talking to individuals or large groups.

 Oestrogen affects the bitter taste buds which are located at the back of our tongue.
 Our taste buds are surrounded by pain neurons, which are activated when the taste buds are damaged by declining oestrogen levels.